For children who are a little picky but could stand to get more veggies in their diets:

 Mish-mash some of your favorite side dishes to make a meal!

-This was the hardest part for our family because meals were usually made of meat with a starch and veggie on the side—without the meat, it seemed strange.
+This can sometimes be the hardest part for families because traditional (Western) meals are usually made of meat with a starch and veggie on the side—without the meat, it seemed strange.
 But why not two veggies and a starch instead?
-I’ll often make mashed potatoes with glazed carrots (add a tablespoon of honey and some dried dill), along with a green salad.
+You could make mashed potatoes, glazed carrots (add a tablespoon of honey and some dried dill), along with a green salad.
 Or garlic toast with mushrooms (cooked in vinegar, soy sauce, sugar, garlic) and steamed broccoli with shredded cheese on top.
 Or, roasted seasoned potatoes with sautéed green beans and sliced tomatoes on the side.

 There are so many good combinations that kids are totally okay with.